raviMaurya12/TapSearch/README.md

 Link to deployed App : https://tap-search2.herokuapp.com/

 Input paragraphs separated by line break in the textarea.
 Then enter the words to be searched.
 Multiple words separated by space can be given.
+Results would be better if special characters are not present in the paragraph.